Climate & finance

 We tackle food waste in three ways - by reducing food loss within our own operations, working with suppliers, and supporting communities and customers to prevent food waste in the home.
 To reduce the impact of packaging, our "4Rs" strategy - Remove, Reduce, Reuse, Recycle - aims to ensure packaging never finds its way into landfill or the environment.

 - Scope 1 - 3

 Climate and finance

-In 2017, we also became signatories of the Taskforce on Climate-related Financial Disclosure (TCFD).
-We are committed to assessing, mitigating and disclosing climate-related risks.
-Further information on this can be found in our Tesco PLC Annual Report and Financial Statements 2021.
+In 2017, we became signatories of the Taskforce on Climate-related Financial Disclosure (TCFD), which commits us to assessing, mitigating and disclosing climate-related risks.

 Since 2020, we’ve launched two sustainability-linked bonds, which are a form of borrowing linked to sustainability performance.
 We have also put in place a revolving credit facility linked to achieving our environment commitments.
 We have also implemented an enhanced climate governance framework encompassing our Board, Committees and Executive team.